Permissible Recreational Fires

-When not prohibited by other laws or other officials having jurisdiction, and provided that a nuisance is not created, certain types of open burning are permissible without the necessity of securing a permit.
+When not prohibited by other laws, or by other officials having jurisdiction and provided that a nuisance is not created; the following types of open burning are permissible without the necessity of securing a permit:

 R307-202-6 Utah Administrative Code

 - In devices for the primary purpose of preparing food such as outdoor grills and fireplaces.

 - Campfires and fires used solely for recreational purposes where such fires are under control of a responsible person 18 years or older.

 - In indoor fireplaces and residential solid fuel burning devices.

 - Fire must not be larger than 3 feet in diameter.